ni/niveristand-aim-arinc429-custom-device/Docs/Theory of Operations/Theory of Operations.md

 To maintain deterministic execution rates of the custom device with large label counts, it is recommended to both make the Rx execution asynchronous and decimate the custom device execution.
 Decimation allows the user to specify the number of PCL iterations between iterations of the custom device.

-The plot below shows a similar situation to the late-execution asynchrous Rx execution from above.
-It will not cause the PCL to run late, but due to variability in execution times, the custom device loop rate may vary over time.
+The plot below shows a similar situation to the late-execution asynchronous Rx execution from above.
+The custom device will not cause the PCL to run late, but due to variability in execution times, the custom device loop rate may vary over time.
 However, if the custom device is decimated to run every two PCL iterations, the loop rate of the custom device can be made more deterministic.

 ![Decimated](Screenshots/Decimated.png)